The64thGamer/cheeseepedia/content/2nq17p1w4r8w5xzg/content.md

 ### Expansion cards

-* **Modem** \- Connected to a telephone line\, along with the phone in the rack\.
-Used during the laserdisc show era to download the control data\, believed to be unused currently\.
+* **Modem** - Connected to a telephone line, along with the phone in the rack.
+Used during the laserdisc show era to download the control data, believed to be unused currently.
-* **Transmitter Card** \- Primary external show control interface\.
-Handles all character valve control and some ancillary functions\.
-Discussed in additional detail its own section below\.
+* **Transmitter Card** - Primary external show control interface.
+Handles all character valve control and some ancillary functions.
+Discussed in additional detail its own section below.
-* **8-port RS-232 Serial Card** \- Interfaces with additional external show hardware\.
-This is broken out to eight DB\-25 connectors\, which lead to the following components:
+* **8-port RS-232 Serial Card** - Interfaces with additional external show hardware.
+This is broken out to eight DB-25 connectors, which lead to the following components:
 * Manager Terminal
 * A/V switcher
 * VDP 1